QuantumToolbox.jl: An efficient Julia framework for simulating open quantum systems: Time evolution solvers

 where $\hat{a}$ and $\hat{b}$ are the annihilation operators of the cavity and mechanical mode, respectively.
 The parameter $\omega_m$ represents the mechanical frequency, while $F$ and $\omega_\mathrm{d}$ denote the amplitude and frequency of the drive, respectively.
 It is worth noting that the time-dependence can not be removed by a unitary transformation, as the Hamiltonian contains counter-rotating terms on both the coupling and the drive.
 The time evolution is solved as before, with Hamiltonian being either a \code{Tuple} or a \code{QuantumObjectEvolution} type.
 Finally, we solve the open dynamics of the system by considering the cavity decay and the mechanical damping, with the collapse operators $\mathcal{D} [\hat{a}]$ and $\mathcal{D} [\hat{b}]$, respectively.

-Note that, as we mentioned above, the \code{params} argument is also supported as a \code{NamedTuple} instead of a \code{Vector}.
-The evolution of the expectation value $\langle \hat{a}^\dagger \hat{a} \rangle$ is shown in \cref{fig-se-me-mc}(d), where we can observe a stroboscopic behavior of the steady state due to the counter-rotating terms on both the coupling and the drive.
+Note that, as we mentioned in Sec.~\ref{sec-package-architecture}, the \code{params} argument is also supported as a \code{NamedTuple} instead of a \code{Vector}.
+The evolution of the expectation value $\langle \hat{a}^\dagger \hat{a} \rangle$, extracted by \code{sol_me_td.expect[1,:]}, is shown in \cref{fig-se-me-mc}(d), where we can observe a stroboscopic behavior of the steady state due to the counter-rotating terms on both the coupling and the drive.
 This results in the impossibility of using the \code{steadystate} function to compute the steady state.
-To this end, QuantumToolbox.jl offers a solution by providing the \code{steadystate\_fourier} function.
+To this end, \texttt{QuantumToolbox.jl} offers a solution by providing the \code{steadystate\_fourier} function.
 The method extracts the time-averaged steady state by expanding it into Fourier components.
 Depending on the internal solver, it then solves a matrix continuation fraction problem or a linear system~\cite{majumdar2011probing,papageorge2012bichromatic,maragkou2013bichromatic,Macri2022Spontaneous}.
 The case of the linear system solving approach is discussed in Appendix~\ref{app:steadystate-for-TD-systems}.

-Although we applied this method to the master equation, the same approach can be used for all the time evolution solvers of QuantumToolbox.jl.
+Although we applied this method to the master equation, the same approach can be used for all the time evolution solvers of \texttt{QuantumToolbox.jl}.